Danika (film): Background

-The film is directed by Ariel Vromen and written by Joshua Leibner.
+The film was directed by Ariel Vromen and written by Joshua Leibner.
 Danika's budget is estimated to be $5,000,000.

 Release

 Danika saw its world premiere at the 2006 CineVegas Film Festival in Las Vegas.

+Reception

+On Rotten Tomatoes the film holds an approval rating of 29% based on 7 reviews, with an average rating of 5.2/10.

 Accolades

 At the San Diego Film Festival in 2006, the film picked up awards for "Best Feature Film" and "Best Actress" (Regina Hall).